 Furnace rheometer for viscosity measurements of liquid metals and alloys

-The UConn-Thermo Fisher Scientific Center for Advanced Microscopy and Materials Analysis (CAMMA) is one of the world’s foremost facilities for electron microscopy.
+The UConn-Thermo Fisher Scientific Center of Excellence is one of the world’s foremost facilities for electron microscopy.
 Its microscopy instruments include the Themis Titan for sub-angstrom analysis of materials and the Talos TEM for simultaneous quantitative energy dispersive spectroscopy and analysis to uncover chemical composition of materials.
-This equipment is available for collaborative research with industry partners including applications for clean energy materials and the testing of additively-manufactured components such as those found in medical devices and polymeric materials for biomedical applications.
+This equipment is available for collaborative research with industry partners including applications for clean energy materials and the testing of additively manufactured components such as those found in medical devices and polymeric materials for biomedical applications.

 The IPB will house a total of seven instruments from Thermo Fisher Scientific, including the flagship microscope, Titan Themis TEM, which is capable of more than one-hundred million times magnification, allowing scientists to see individual atoms, determine their arrangement and measure their electrical and magnetic forces.
 The microscopes will move to the IPB in 2018.

 Helios Nanolab 460F1